exponential-idle-guides/exponential-idle-guides/src/view/advanced-concepts/variable-power.md

 ###### Computed every ee1 from ee1 to ee50000.

 ## Post-Psi3 Variable Power (ee47362+)
 We've made it.
-The end of the supremacy upgrades is here.
+The end of the supremacy upgrades is upon us.
 What's next?<br><br>
 Well, now is when \\(f(t)\\) decay really hits.
 Let's take a look at an updated graph.

 ![Variable power from ee35000 to ee80000](/images/variable-power/ee80000.png)